 I felt happy as a friend of mine, who work in a travel agency in Hanoi – Eviva Tours, took me to a lot of landmarks in this place and I was obviously overwhelmed by its beauty.
 As I am an architect, Hanoi impressed me in a special way.

 Mentioning about Hanoi, what comes first to tourists’ mind is probably the first University of the capital and also the nation – "The Literature Temple".
 Besides its foremost meaning, Van Mieu is also the place to worship Confucius, setting doctor steles.
 Youngsters always come here to pray for success by touching the rock tortoises’ head before any examinations, because it is believed to be very sacred.

-Additionally, Hanoi is always fascinating with the The Huc bridge standing over Hoan Kiem Lake.
+En plus, Hanoi is always fascinating with the The Huc bridge standing over Lac Hoan Kiem.